Anthony Henday Drive: Traffic

-The busiest section of Anthony Henday Drive is in west Edmonton between 87 Avenue and Stony Plain Road where it carried over 108,000 vehicles per day in 2019, second only to Whitemud Drive among Edmonton roadways.
-The section carried over 115,000 vehicles per day during the summer months of 2019.
-The 6-lane section of the southwest quadrant between Calgary Trail and Whitemud Drive is significantly over capacity and sees major delays during peak periods.
+The busiest section of Anthony Henday Drive is in west Edmonton between 87 Avenue and Stony Plain Road, where it carried over 121,000 vehicles per day in 2025, second only to Whitemud Drive among Edmonton roadways.
+The section carried nearly 130,000 vehicles per day during the summer months of 2025.
+The six-lane section of the southwest quadrant between Calgary Trail and Whitemud Drive is significantly over capacity and sees major delays during peak periods.
 A contributing factor is the close proximity of interchanges between the North Saskatchewan River and Yellowhead Trail, which creates a problem known as "weaving" in which traffic is trying to simultaneously enter and exit within the same stretch of roadway.

 Traffic levels on Henday have risen much more quickly than anticipated.
-Alberta Transportation concedes that in 2001 the southwest section was projected to reach 40,000 vehicles per day by 2020 but reached that mark in 2009. as of 2019 it carries over 80,000 vehicles per day in the vicinity of 111 Street, and Alberta committed to widening the section to six lanes by 2022 with work planned to have begun in fall 2019.
+Alberta Transportation concedes that in 2001 the southwest section was projected to reach 40,000 vehicles per day by 2020 but reached that mark in 2009.
+In 2019, it carries over 80,000 vehicles per day in the vicinity of 111 Street, and Alberta committed to widening the section to six lanes by 2022 with work planned to have begun in fall 2019.
 The work completed in 2023.
-Prior to the announcement, project manager Bill van der Meer had stated that Henday is operating efficiently, aside from peak hour congestion.
-Alberta Transportation generally considers widening four lane highways when volumes reach between 30,000 and 50,000 cars per day.
+Prior to the announcement, project manager Bill van der Meer had stated that Henday is operating efficiently, aside from peak-hour congestion.
+Alberta Transportation generally considers widening four-lane highways when volumes reach between 30,000 and 50,000 cars per day.
 With the exception of a section in north Edmonton between Highway 28 and Manning Drive, by 2015, all four-lane sections of Henday each carried more than 40,000 vehicles per day.